carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 > ## Tip: Level up your relative paths
 > We just discussed how relative paths are a better practice when coding because we can guarantee our code will work on somebody else's system.
 However, relative paths can still be quite confusing to deal with, especially when you have many sub-directories in your project.
 One way to make things a bit easier on ourselves is to make sure the part that's *relative* to what we're referencing is always the same.
+> This is where using `RStudio Project` can help.
+When you create a Project in RStudio, in the background RStudio will automatically create a “root” folder and set it as you working directory in R. Since in R relative paths are relative to your working directory, this will ease referring to external input or output files (data, images, plots, ...) in a consistent manner across your project by always having your relative paths reletaive to the top level folder and help to encapsualte your work within this folder.
+This means you can move this folder around on your machin or to another machine and the paths will still be valid.

-> We can employ a package called "here" to do this. `Here` has a function which always references the root (or top-level) directory of your project (i.e. where the .rproj file lives).
+a package called "here" to do this. `Here` has a function which always references the root (or top-level) directory of your project (i.e. where the .rproj file lives).
 Conviniently, that function is called `here()`. `here()` gives us a consistent starting path when building relative paths.
 We'll see how this is used later in the lesson.

 - Read the CRAN documentation here: [here](https://cran.r-project.org/web/packages/here/vignettes/here.html)
 - [Read more about how the `here` package can be useful for R Markdown and Quarto files specifically](http://jenrichmond.rbind.io/post/how-to-use-the-here-package/)